sourcery-ai-experiments/blog.nathanv.me/content/posts/python-type-hinting/index.md

 Now if we run a static analysis tool such as [`pyright`](https://github.com/microsoft/pyright)
-(the engine behind [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)), we can see our potentional type issue while never having to actually execute our code.
+(the engine behind [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)), we can see our protentional type issue (of adding a number to a string) while never having to actually execute our code.

 ```bash
 # output shortened for clarity